Sanuruddha/Simple-POS/README.md

 # SIMPLE-POS

-Simple-POS is a Point-of-Sales system that could be used in a restaurant.
+Simple-POS is a simple demo project of a Point-of-Sales system

 ## Installation